thiagoausechi/mineindustry/README.md

 </h3>
 <br/>

-The Mine Factory Mod draws its inspiration from the beloved genres of factory building and management games, as well as the creative and diverse world of Minecraft.
+The Mine Industry Mod draws its inspiration from the beloved genres of factory building and management games, as well as the creative and diverse world of Minecraft.
 Inspired by games like Factorio, Satisfactory, Nova Lands, this mod aims to bring the excitement of industrial automation and resource management to the Minecraft universe.
 Players will embark on a